icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 - iconservice

   - ICON Service manages the state of ICON network (i.e., states of user accounts and SCOREs) using LevelDB.
-- Before processing transactions, ICON Service performs the syntax check on the request messages and prevalidates the status of accounts to see if the transactions can be executable.
+- Before processing transactions, ICON Service performs a syntax check on the request messages and pre-validates the status of accounts to see if the transactions are executable.

 - loopchain